scriptsandthings/macOS_smbx_things/README.md

 validate_neg_off=yes

 After updating /etc/nsmb.conf, unmount and remount SMB shares from the macOS system for the changes to take effect.

+To revert the above changes, you can delete the /etc/nsmb.conf file safely.

 # Prevent macOS from reading .DS_Store files on network shares - Disable directory caching - macOS 10.13+